 Part B premium reduction is only available through Medicare Advantage plans.
 The give back benefit is not part of Original Medicare.
 So, to be eligible for a premium reduction, you will need to be enrolled in Part C of Medicare.

-Which Companies Offer Part B Premium Reduction
+Which Companies Offer Medicare Part B Premium Reduction?

-How Much Do I Get Back with a Part B Give Back Plan
+How Much Do I Get Back With a Part B Give Back Plan?

 How to Get a Medicare Part B Give Back Plan